Christ Proclaimed ✥ Lives Transformed

 Priorities

-1. WORSHIP
+1. Worship

 2. Instruction

-Teaching must be authoritative.
-Teachers in the church have authority only so far as they are communicating the Word of God.
-The teacher has no authority in and of himself, but he does have God's Word which is authoritative.
-Paul told Timothy to "prescribe and teach" the Scriptures (1 Timothy 4:11), and he told Titus to "speak and exhort and reprove with all authority" (Titus 2:15).
+Acts 2:42 says the believers in the early church "were continually devoting themselves to the apostles' teaching."
+The church needs God's truth as delivered to us through His apostles, which means consistent teaching from the Bible, both the Old and New Testaments.
+The teacher has no authority in and of himself, but he does have God's Word, which is authoritative.
+Paul told Timothy to "command and teach" the Scriptures (1 Timothy 4:11), and he told Titus to "Declare these things; exhort and rebuke with all authority" (Titus 2:15).
+Instruction, whether public or private (including preaching, teaching, counseling, and discipling), is authoritative only in so far as it is biblical.

 3. Fellowship